Tommy O'Keefe

 • Les Miserables: Shattered by Grace

-Part one, book two, chapter twelve - everything is upended and Valjean is at a terrifying crossroads
+Part one, book two, chapter thirteen - everything is upended and Valjean is at a terrifying crossroads

 • Les Miserables: Tangible Mercy & Grace